 WEDNESDAY, 14 DECEMBER 2022

-TOPICS: Investigation into accommodation booking platforms, monopoly power.
+SUBJECTS: Investigation into accommodation booking platforms, monopoly power.

 KATHERINE FEENEY (HOST): It seems as though you can compare prices - get a sweet deal.
 Well, a government investigation is looking at whether these sites are actually doing the opposite.
 Andrew Leigh can tell you more.
 He's the Assistant Competition Minister.
 Minister, thank you for your company.
 What are your concerns about these websites, first off?